Android Device Testing: Why its Important and Checklist for Android Testing

 Why Is Android Device Testing Important?

-Now that we realize there are plenty of Android users globally let’s look at the various Android versions consumers use.
+Now that we realize plenty of Android users globally, let’s look at consumers’ various Android versions.
 While Android 10.0 is the latest and the most used version, outdated versions like 4.4 and 5.1 are still in use, according to Statcounter.

 These outdated versions may not support a few features and mobile apps.
 The older devices also have different screen resolutions, meaning several features must be categorically designed for them.
-Owing to the broad market range of Android apps, an average user has plenty of other alternatives, and if we have to retain our existing customer base and attract new users, our apps have to perform without any snag.
+An average user has plenty of other alternatives due to the broad market range of Android apps.
+If we have to retain our existing customer base and attract new users, our apps must perform without snag.

 Unlike iOS development, Android development requires proper standards and varying benchmarks for performance and optimization.
 Why?
 Because the lineup of iOS devices is clean, gradual, and progressive in terms of enhancements and capabilities.
 That’s the point that calls for comprehensive testing regarding Android development.

 To ensure the apps work across a wide range of varying ecosystems of devices and for app users to use it to their fullest, Android development testing is crucial.
 Read more on tools that help you create, configure, and run your tests from Android Studio here.